isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-11-iss-3-oct-dec-2015/2020-03-13-housewives.md

 Braddell, T. (1854).
 Gambling and opium smoking in the Straits of Malacca. *Journal of the Indian Archipelago and Eastern Asia, 8*, 74–75.
 (Microfilm no.: NL25796)

 Buckley, C.B.
-(1984). *An Anecdotal History of Old Times in Singapore: From the foundation of the settlement... on February 6th, 1819 to the transfer to the Colonial Office... on April 1st, 1867](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082239)*.
+(1984). *[An Anecdotal History of Old Times in Singapore: From the foundation of the settlement... on February 6th, 1819 to the transfer to the Colonial Office... on April 1st, 1867](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4082239)*.
 Singapore: Oxford University Press.
 (Call no.: RSING 959.57 BUC)

 Dobree, C.T.
 (1955). *[Gambling games of Malaya](https://eservice.nlb.gov.sg/item_holding.aspx?bid=1011405)*.
 Kuala Lumpur: Caxton Press with permission of the Government of the Federation of Malaya.
 (Call no.: RCLOS 759 DOB)